Beinsezii/ompl/README.md

 ### Goals for 1.0
   * Code docs
   * Stability
-  * Sympal backend completion
+  * More robust Sympal backend
   * See [TODO.md](./TODO.md) for more details

 ## Installation
 Manually compiled and tested binaries for Linux and Windows are provided on the [releases tab](https://github.com/Beinsezii/ompl/releases)

-Additionally, binaries are automatically compiled and uploaded for Linux, Windows, and MacOS with the [Build Master Release Action](https://github.com/Beinsezii/ompl/actions/workflows/build_release_master.yml)
+Additionally, stable release binaries are automatically compiled and uploaded for Linux, Windows, and MacOS with the [Build Latest Release Tag Action](https://github.com/Beinsezii/ompl/actions/workflows/build_release_tag.yml) while the latest unstable binaries are can be found in the [Build Master Release Action](https://github.com/Beinsezii/ompl/actions/workflows/build_release_master.yml)

 Just pick the most recent (or otherwise) build of your choosing and download the artifact for your system.
-It'll arrive in a .zip file which you should be able to just unpack and run.
+It'll arrive in a .zip file which you should be able to just unpack and run anywhere.

 If you already have [Rust installed](https://rustup.rs/), you can build the latest release with

-`cargo install --git https://github.com/Beinsezii/ompl.git --tag 0.8.1`
+`cargo install --git https://github.com/Beinsezii/ompl.git --tag 0.8.2`

 You may omit the `--tag` flag if you follow the rebel path and want the latest possibly unstable build.